Announcements

 Golden Guests visit Pocantico for a special day of memories

 In an event that was part school reunion and part neighborhood block party, a group of former teachers, members of the community and others gathered in the library.
-Group seated around table

 The “Golden Guests” were invited to the school to enjoy a concert, brunch and take a tour.

-“It’s a tradition we’ve had for years,” PTA Co-Secretary Evelyn Shaul explained, adding that the event was founded by her mother, former Poco first grade teacher Nancy Shaul.
+Many were familiar with the school, as they or their children attended classes here back in the day.
+For others, it was a return to “home,” a place they had worked for many years.“It’s a tradition we’ve had for years,” PTA Co-Secretary Evelyn Shaul explained, adding that the event was founded by her mother, former Poco first grade teacher Nancy Shaul.
 The special event has been on hiatus these past few years due to circumstances surrounding COVID and Ms. Shaul said it was time to bring it back.

 As guests entered the library, many greeted each other with big hugs and excitement at seeing one another again.